gisticinc/A3I_Parser_Sample/README.md

 ## python.py

 The python sample uses requests library to send request.
 It's the basic usage of the API.
+When execute the script, please provide a valid A3I token.
+For example `python python.py a3i_token`

 ## python_excel_file.py